 Our Pupil Premium Strategy sets out how effective the funding has been in raising standards in previous years and gives details of how we plan to use the money this year to support our children.

-- Focused teaching assistant support in class
+- Focussed teaching assistant support in class

-- Staff CPD
+- Staff CPD.

 - Short-term intervention programmes for underachieving pupil(s) who needed a boost to their learning in order to reach their potential.

 - Welfare support, for example social skills groups.